Malhargarh

 Malhargarh is a town (a nagar parishad) and a tehsil in Mandsaur district in the Indian state of Madhya Pradesh.
 It is located between Neemuch and Mandsaur on the Ratlam- Chittaurgarh Section of Indian railway.
 Malhargarh is rich in agriculture and part of the Malwa region.

 Demographics

 As of 2001 India census, Malhargarh had a population of 12,000.
 Males constitute 51% of the population and females 49%.
 Malhargarh has an average literacy rate of 73%, higher than the national average of 59.55%: male literacy is 81%, and female literacy is 64%.
 In Malhargarh, 14% of the population is under 6 years of age.

-Transport

-You can reach malhargarh by many manner like highway (including NH31) and railway.